Larry D. Mann: Life and career

 Mann's film career spanned four decades.
 He came to the attention of CBC audiences in 1953 when he kidded around with the puppet Uncle Chichimus on the show Let's See.
 According to a CBC Archives article, Mann got the job when his friend, actor Don Harron, pointed him out to producer Norman Jewison.
-Apart from his CBC work, he appeared in more than 20 movies, including In the Heat of the Night, Bullitt, and The Sting.
+Mann also appeared in more than 20 movies, including In the Heat of the Night, Bullitt, and The Sting.